Dagic-zewdu/gc-to-ethiopian-calender/README.md

 // parameters can be empty(returns todays date) or number or iso format const dateNow=toEthiopianDateString()

 //parameters can be empty(returns todays date) or number or iso format const dayToday=toEthiopianDayString()

 //parameters can be empty(returns todays date) or number or iso format const monthOfTOday=toEthiopianMonthString()

+//the first parameter is monthday(1-30)
+//second parameter is month (1-13)
+//the third parameter is year
 const gcDate=convertToGC(20,6,2014)

 console.log(dateNow) // እሁድ 20 የካቲት 2014